mokwilliam/mem-globe/README.md

 - **Folium** is a great library to create interactive maps.
 - **Streamlit** is a great library to create web apps with Python.
+- For the world cities dataset, I used the `cities.csv` file from the [Simple Maps](https://simplemaps.com/data/world-cities) website.
+- In a form, we cannot use `on_change` parameter in `st.selectbox`'s country to update the cities list.
+To perform this, we simply do not use `st.form` (and use `st.container` instead).
+- After completing the form, to clear the form, I had to use `st.session_state` which is a new [feature](https://docs.streamlit.io/library/api-reference/session-state) in Streamlit to share variables between reruns.

 ### Possible improvements